bytefish/bytefish.de/blog/aspnet_core_odata_error_handling.md

 ### Error Codes ###

-By all means, you should use application-specific error codes.
-It's going to help debugging issues from users and creates satisfied users.
-It helps your support team to quickly narrow down possible error reasons.
-If you achieve a globally unique error code, then users could also search the documentation or the internet for them, thus reducing pressure on your second level support.

-As a Front end developer and consumer of an API, you'll need error codes to localize error messages for users.
-You could also localize error messages in the backend, but I didn't have good experience with it and the OData specification also argue against it.
-Your milage may vary, though.

-So we start our journey with a static class `ErrorCodes` to hold error codes, which the OData API can return.
-I don't want the Error Codes as an `enum`, because it needs to be more flexible.
-Think of separate modules, or some Stored Procedure coughing up errors.
+We start our journey with a static class `ErrorCodes` to hold error codes, which the OData API can return.
 In the example application, all Error Codes have the Scheme `ApiError_{Category}_{ErrorNumber}`, you could come up with your own.
-Here are some errors I came up with, you could come up with more errors in your application.

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.